nViso/Caffe-mini/mini_caffe_root/README.md

 The input image should be 40*40, grayscale human face picture.
 You can find the example pictures in test/new_images.

 ## Test Example
 In the folder test/new_images, you can find the sample input images.
-You can also predict the landmarks and head poses to the folder test\output.
+You can also predict the landmarks and head poses to the folder test/output.
 The folder test/true_outputs contains the true values which you can compare with your own prediction.

 We also offer one script to check if your prediction is correct, it is in test/true_outputs, you have to cd to this folder in order to execute it.
 After you cd to this folder just type this in your command line:

-python test_results.py path/to/your/output/folder
+` python test_results.py path/to/your/output/folder   `